IGME-202-2221/project-1-VanishingCoincidence/README.md

 ## You Additions

-There are 5 different types of enemies, and some are more likely to spawn than others.
+There are 5 different types of enemies, and some are more likely to spawn than others depending on their difficulty.
 I also made all of the art featured in this game.

 ## Sources